TRICARE Audits & Fraud Investigations

 With an increased focus on fraud, health care providers need to address and respond to audits appropriately in order to provide relevant records and documentation and limit their exposure to more invasive, time-consuming, and costly investigations that pose a potential for violations and penalties.

-Our Houston health and medical law attorneys at Hendershot, Cannon & Hisey, P.C. have experience helping TRICARE providers take the proactive steps to ensure clear and compliant billing practices By establishing sound policies and an infrastructure of compliance, practitioners can reduce their exposure to recoupment and further investigations.
+Our Houston health and medical law attorneys at Hendershot, Cowart & Hisey, P.C. have experience helping TRICARE providers take the proactive steps to ensure clear and compliant billing practices By establishing sound policies and an infrastructure of compliance, practitioners can reduce their exposure to recoupment and further investigations.
 We also provide immediate counsel to clients facing TRICARE audits, and representation during appeals.

 TRICARE Fraud Investigations